Croatia Road Trip [Epic 2023 Itinerary Planner + Map]

 Tip #3 – Carry Your Passport

 As a foreigner, carrying your passport at all times while driving is a must.
 Generally speaking, your passport will contain your visa and it’s the first thing a police officer will want to see if they pull you over.

 Tip #4 – Bring Cash in Croatia

 There are a few toll roads in Croatia, such as the E71 between Zagreb and Split, and E59 and E70 in and out of Zagreb.

-To make your life easier on your Croatia road trip, make sure you have plenty of Euros (the official currency in Croatia as of early 2023) in various denominations, or plan your road trip itinerary around these toll routes.
+To make your life easier on your Croatia road trip, make sure you have plenty of Euros (the official currency in Croatia as of early 2023) in various denominations, or plan your road trip itinerary to avoid these toll routes.

 Tip #5 – Know Your Emergency Numbers